BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 * You should now be able to connect to your `app` wihtout a port number using the ipv4 public IP address on AWS.

 - cap
+## Using git
+* You can clone your whole repository which contains the desired files by simply entering the VE using `ssh` and running the command
 ## SSH key pair
 * Want a secure connection betwenn endpoint A and B
 * Could be local host and AWS etc..